-If you suffer from a digestive disorder, it can be challenging to eat right.
-Digestive disorders often cause dietary restrictions.
+If you have a digestive disorder, it can be challenging to eat right.
+Digestive disorders often require dietary restrictions.
 And when your diet is restricted, it can be harder to ensure that you’re giving your body all of the nutrients it needs.

 We asked Michelle Bartley for her advice and insights.
 Michelle was diagnosed with a disorder called gastroparesis (GP) in 2010.
-Gastroparesis is rare and affects less than four percent of the population in the United States, according to the National Institutes of Health (NIH).
+Gastroparesis is rare and affects less than 4 percent of the population in the United States, according to the Medscape Journal of Medicine.

 Michelle’s condition, which is also called delayed gastric emptying, slows or stops food from moving normally from the stomach to the small intestine.

 Prior to changing her diet, the condition caused Michelle to feel full after eating only a few bites of food.
-She also experienced acid reflux (regurgitation).
+She also experienced acid reflux, or regurgitation.
 That is, her stomach contents would flow back up into her esophagus soon after eating, rather than digesting normally.

-One of the biggest challenges Michelle faces is finding healthy ways to modify her diet in order to eat nutritious foods within the constraints of her disorder.
+One of the biggest challenges Michelle faces is finding healthy ways to modify her diet in order to eat nutritious foods within the constraints of GP.

-She has to be mindful of eating high-fiber foods and other foods that are difficult to digest, so her doctor introduced her to Ensure Muscle Health shakes.
+She has to be mindful of eating high-fiber foods and other foods that are difficult to digest.
+Her doctor introduced her to Ensure Muscle Health shakes.
 This nutritional supplement contains protein, vitamins, and minerals in a formula that is easier to digest than certain solid foods.